 In any case, Three Bridges Bar & Grill opts for a less approach to theme.
 It’s mostly the open air views that are the highlight, with perspectives of Gran Destino and the outlying buildings.

 There are also little touches like the light fixtures, posters, random mirrors, and so forth give the interior mild visual interest.
 Three Bridges is not going to win any awards for themed design, but the al fresco atmosphere is delightful.
 It’s also chic without being obnoxious (save perhaps for the frames over the faux fireplace).

 Being drawn to ‘shiny objects’, I was enamored with this (also faux) fire table.

 It’s essentially illuminated mist, but it has that same entrancing quality as fire.
-I wonder if this is also a heater; given that it’s summer in Florida, that functionality (if it exists) is presently turned off.

 First up, the Stuffed Mushrooms with plant-based chorizo and smoked tomato aioli.